shelsoloa/shelsoloa-web/src/pages/about-writeup.md

 ## Get in touch 🤝

-I'm not looking for a permanent role currently but I'm down to collaborate on projects I find interesting.
+I'm not looking for a permanent role currently but I'm always down to collaborate on projects I find interesting.

 Best way to reach me is through my email: [shel@shelsoloa.com](mailto:shel@shelsoloa.com), but you can also reach / follow me at any of these places: